soonitoon/React_Hooks/README.md

 ## Installation
 1. `$ npm install @sooni-hooks/use-scroll`
-2. Add `import useTabs from "@sooni-hooks/use-scroll"` in your script.
+2. Add `import useScroll from "@sooni-hooks/use-scroll"` in your script.
 3. Done!

 ## How to use